adrianmihailescu/ReactJs_Ecommerce/ecommerce-frontend/README.md

-# React .js apl for the back-end app
+# React .js app for the back-end app